thomasjeans/wwdc-2017-notes/README.md

 :construction:

 ### Session 802 - Essential Design Principles
+The session speaks for itself and notes won't really do it justice

+They discussed in detail the design principles of:
+- Wayfinding
+- Feedback
+- Visibility
+- Consistency
+- Mental Model
+- Proximity
+- Grouping
+- Mapping
+- Affordance
+- Progressive Disclosure
+- 80/20 Rule
+- Symmetry

+Loved this quote, "When a system breaks out mental model, we perceive it to be unintuitive."

+All of these principles allow users to:
+- feel safe
+- understnad
+- achieve
+- experience beauty and joy

+#### Summary
+##### This was a very cool session that should be a must watch for any engineer working on front end development (or API design).
+I plan to use this as a reference for high level UX best practices for a long time to come.

+### Session 506 - Vision Framework: Building On Core ML
 :construction:
-TODO: - Go back and confirm these questions...

-Every screen in your experience should be able to answer:
-- Where am I?
-- How did I get here?
-- What's next?
-- What should I expect to find there?
-- How do I get out?

-#### Feedback
-Discussed the example of a car and how much feedback the instument cluster in the dash gives you

-Use sounds, animations, and techniques like inlining dates to give feedback

-Good feedback means your users should be able to answer:
-What can I do?
-What just happened?
-What's happening?
-What will happen in the future?

-#### Visibility
-#### Consistency
-Apple calls the action / share glyph the "sharrow"

-Internal consistency provides cohesion

-#### Mental Model vs System Model vs Interaction Model
-When a system breaks out mental model, we perceive it to be unintuitive

-#### Proximity

-#### Grouping

-#### Mapping

-#### Affordance

-#### Progressive Disclosure

-#### Symmetry

-feel safe
-understnad
-achieve
-experience beauty and joy

-#### Summary
-##### Not much substance here.
-If you're expecting a deep dive into LLDB and hardcore debugging, you won't find it in this session.
-Nice love shown to SpriteKit and Scenekit.
+### Session 803 - Designing Sound
+:construction:

 ## Open Questions
 1. WebViews support drag and drop by default , which ones?
 UIWebView?
 WKWebView?
 SafariVC?
 2. Which hardware supports iOS 11 productivity?
 3. How far does the Xcode feature to mirror the file system from your groups go?

+## Watch List
+- Both networking sessions
+- WKWebView loading